prettier/prettier/commands.md

 declare function dedentToRoot(doc: Doc): Doc;
 ```

-This will dedent the current indentation to the root marked by `markAsRoot`.
+Decrease the current indentation to the root marked by `markAsRoot`.

 ### trim